SamuelePassiatore/SamuelePassiatore/README.md

 Developer at [Gorilli](https://www.gorilli.io/it)<br>

 Philosophy degree.
-Strongly passionate about blockchain, chess, finance.
+Strongly passionate about blockchain, chess and finance.
 Very close to any form of knowledge and technological progress.<br>

 This profile has limited activity as it represents only a portion of my personal projects.
 Most of my contributions are in private organizational repositories where I have worked and currently work daily.<br>